 His gaze slowly rose downstream to catch the glimpse of a body being sucked under.

 "Oh my god," choked Valerie as she ran to the edge.
-The girl hadn't listened and floated to the top.
-She must have continued to try to catch her footing again as she was pulled under.
+The girl hadn't listened and tried to swim to the top, she must have continued to try to catch her footing again as she was pulled under.
 No one would be able to find her now.
-"Danny-."
+"Danny," Valerie shouted.

 Said boy stood up suddenly.
 For the first time since the plane crash, the audience saw something on his face that they hadn't seen in a while.

-While the other students blinked in surprise, the creäture howled and dived into the water.
+While the other students blinked in surprise, the creature behind them howled and dived into the water.

 "Oh my god, pull us up!" cried Paulina.
 "It's in here!
 It's going to eat us!"